batpigandme/pullreq/docs/tidyverse_prs_pt01.md

 ## TL;DR

 **The Big Picture**: Documentation should always be fixed at its source.
-For object documentation in the tidyverse, this means the `.R` files.
+For object documentation in the tidyverse, this means making changes in `.R` files.

 From the GitHub repo, your workflow should be: `fork`, `clone`, `check`, (`branch`), `edit`, render using `devtools::document()`, `check`, `push`, `PR`.

 ```